skasproject/skas/docsite/docs/userguide.md

 ### SKAS group binding

-In fact, what has been granted to access SAKS resources is not the admin account (It could be), but a group named `skas-system`.
+In fact, what has been granted to access SKAS resources is not the admin account (It could be), but a group named `skas-system`.

 And the user `admin` has been included in the group by another SKAS resources named `groupbindings.userdb.skasproject.io`, with `groupbindings`as an alias/